 He is trying to get custody (using finances and kids to control her) and uses her confusion and loss of memory against her to discredit her.

 He is not physically with her but still has a hold on her life.
 He is insidious, like a virus.

 Nicole tries to ensure that all the community and transition supports are available and ready for survivor.

-For years the doctors told me that my problems were all in my head…but they meant I was making it up.
+For years, the doctors told me that my problems were all in my head… but they meant I was making it up.
 I couldn’t tell them I that my boyfriend was beating me up all the time and there were no bruises for them to see.
 They thought I was just trying to get drugs for pain when I told them my headaches happened every day and would not get better.
 They said I should get help for drug addiction and sent me away.
 No one asked me if I had hit my head or lost consciousness or anything like that.
 No one asked me if I was being abused.
 So I never said anything.
-Then one day I had to go the hospital because I was so badly hurt I couldn’t stay away and then I told them that my boyfriend had pushed me down the stairs.
-After that, they started to tell me about what was wrong with my head, but this time it wasn’t about me, it was about having a brain injury from all the abuse.
-Since I learned about my injuries I am better able to cope with things that used to really bother me and my headaches are getting better.
+Then, one day, I had to go to the hospital, because I was so badly hurt I couldn’t stay away, and then, I told them that my boyfriend had pushed me down the stairs.
+After that, they started to tell me about what was wrong with my head, but this time, it wasn’t about me, it was about having a brain injury from all the abuse.
+Since I learned about my injuries, I am better able to cope with things that used to really bother me and my headaches are getting better.
 I have learned how to manage my time better so that I can do more of the things I want to do and not have so many problems afterwards.